sam-eah/sam-eah.github.io/src/content/blog/enhancing-component-performance.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Today we are excited to open the first PR of our exploration into fine-grained reactivity! 🚦<br><br>This is the foundation to allow prototyping &amp; amplify the value of an upcoming RFC on our plans to introduce a new reactive primitive into Angular.<br><br>Read more: <a href="https://t.co/juKz9phIFP">https://t.co/juKz9phIFP</a></p>&mdash; Angular (@angular) <a href="https://twitter.com/angular/status/1625939902046117890?ref_src=twsrc%5Etfw">February 15, 2023</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+---

+_**EDIT:** Signals are now realeased and production ready.
+Let's see what happens to Zone.js in Angular!_

+---

 ### Store Management in Angular

-In Angular, components are seamlessly connected to the store, which acts as a centralized state management solution.
-Components automatically subscribe to changes in the store's state.
-When state changes occur and the store emits new values through observables, subscribed components re-render to reflect the updated data.
+In Angular, components can be seamlessly connected to services, which can act as centralized state management solutions (stores).
+When state changes occur and the store emits new values through RxJs observables (or subjects, behaviourSubjects, ...), subscribed components re-render to reflect the updated data.
 To optimize performance, it's recommended to use the "OnPush" change detection strategy and consider the specific parts of the state required by a component.
 This selective subscription helps prevent unnecessary re-renders when unrelated parts of the state change.

 ## Vue's Vue on Component Updates